A Momentary Lapse of Reason

-A Momentary Lapse of Reason is the thirteenth studio album by the English progressive rock band Pink Floyd, released in the UK on 7 September 1987 by EMI and the following day in the US on Columbia.
-It was recorded primarily on guitarist David Gilmour's converted houseboat, Astoria.
+A Momentary Lapse of Reason is the thirteenth studio album by the English rock band Pink Floyd, released in the UK on 7 September 1987 by EMI and the following day in the US by Columbia Records.
+It was recorded primarily on the converted houseboat Astoria, belonging to the guitarist, David Gilmour.

 A Momentary Lapse of Reason was the first Pink Floyd album recorded without founding member Roger Waters, who departed in 1985.
-The production was marred by legal fights over the rights to the Pink Floyd name, which were not resolved until several months after release.
-It also saw the return of keyboardist and founding member Richard Wright, who was fired from the band by Waters during the recording of The Wall (1979).
+The production was marred by legal fights with Waters over the rights to the Pink Floyd name, which were not resolved until several months after release.
+It also saw the return of the keyboardist and founding member Richard Wright, who was fired by Waters during the recording of The Wall (1979).
+Wright returned as a session player.

-Unlike most earlier Pink Floyd records, A Momentary Lapse of Reason is not a concept album.
+Unlike most of Pink Floyd's studio records from the preceding decade, A Momentary Lapse of Reason is not a concept album.
 It includes writing contributions from outside songwriters, following Gilmour's decision to include material once intended for his third solo album.
 The album was promoted with three singles: the double A-side "Learning to Fly" / "Terminal Frost", "On the Turning Away", and "One Slip".

-A Momentary Lapse of Reason received mixed reviews; some critics praised the production and instrumentation but criticised Gilmour's writing, and it was derided by Waters.
-It was nonetheless a commercial comeback for the band, reaching number three in the UK and US, and outsold Pink Floyd's previous album The Final Cut (1983).
-The album was supported by a highly successful world tour between 1987 and 1989, including free performance on a barge floating on the Grand Canal in Venice, Italy.
+A Momentary Lapse of Reason received mixed reviews.
+Critics praised the production and instrumentation, but criticised Gilmour's songwriting, and it was derided by Waters.
+It reached number three in the UK and US, and outsold Pink Floyd's previous album, The Final Cut (1983).
+It was supported by a successful world tour between 1987 and 1989, including a free performance on a barge on the Grand Canal in Venice, Italy.